 Mainly streaming himself playing Fortnite, Ninja smashed multiple viewership records for videogame streaming such as the most hours viewed and highest concurrent viewers on a single stream.
 He also became the most followed streamer on Twitch, peaking at over 14 million followers, but now streams exclusively on rival platform Mixer.

 Despite being widely known as a Fortnite streamer, Ninja began his streaming career playing PUBG and H1Z1.
-He has also dabbled in other battle royale titles such as Apex Legends, and has also recently played Minecraft and World of Warcraft.
+He has also dabbled in other battle royale titles such as Apex Legends, and has also recently played Minecraft and Call of Duty: Modern Warfare.